AJCrowley/mpv-synth/README.md

 - **filmstrip.lua** - Filmstrip timeline overlay; composite rendering; resize/fullscreen handling.
 - **icc-detect.lua** - Per-file colour space and HDR detection; automatic player configuration.
 - **auto-subs.lua** - Smarter subtitle track selection.
 Select a subtitle track under circumstances as specific or as broad as you like.
 Most useful for auto-enabling `forced` subtitle tracks in multi-lingual video.

 ---

-## Buy me a coffee

-I want to be straightforward: I did not expect this to take as long as it did.
-I came back to Windows after a long absence, found the media player situation genuinely disappointing, and decided to fix it.
-What started as integrating VapourSynth into an existing player base turned into months of debugging Lua timing issues, writing my own plugins from scratch, learning the internals of a rendering pipeline I didn't know existed, and testing across hardware configurations to make sure it worked reliably for people who weren't me.

-The software is free.
-If you find yourself using it and appreciating the difference, [a coffee would mean a lot](https://buymeacoffee.com/ajcrowley).
-Not required, not expected - but genuinely appreciated, more than you'd think.

-If you run into a problem or have an idea for something that should be here but isn't, open an issue on GitHub.
-I keep an eye on it and I take requests seriously.

----